Gallery

 "Some companies are blaming AI for layoffs that are really about cost-cutting."

-— Sam Altman, CEO, OpenAI • Yale Budget Lab: 33 months post-ChatGPT, "negligible" disruption in aggregate labor data
+— Sam Altman, CEO, OpenAI • Yale Budget Lab: 33 months post-ChatGPT, "negligible" disruption in aggregate employment data

 02